HybirdCorp/creme_crm/README.md

  - Tickets.
  - Alerts, todos & memos.
  - Geolocation.
- - ...
+ - …

 Lots of aspects can be configured through a graphical interface :
- - Detailed views for entities are built from blocks; you can configure which blocks are displayed, you can create your own the blocks (chose the fields which are used)...
+ - Detailed views for entities are built from blocks; you can configure which blocks are displayed, you can create your own the blocks (chose the fields which are used)…
- - You can configure the columns of the list views (columns can be related to fields, custom-fields, relationships...), and filter the lines with powerful rules.
+ - You can configure the columns of the list views (columns can be related to fields, custom-fields, relationships…), and filter the lines with powerful rules.
  - You can create your custom-fields, or hide existing fields.
  - You can choose which fields of forms are used, and group them like you want.
  - You can create your own types of relationship, adapted to your business.
- - ...
+ - …

-Creme has powerful tools to filter, search or import data. it provides a credential system with some cool features (teams, allow/forbid entities from a filter on fields/relationships, ...).
+Creme has powerful tools to filter, search or import data. it provides a credential system with some cool features (teams, allow/forbid entities from a filter on fields/relationships, …).

 If you have very specific needs, Creme can also be used as a CRM framework to code your own CRM.

-Creme is coded in Python, and uses the Django web framework (http://www.djangoproject.com/) and the JQuery javascript library (http://jquery.com/).
+Creme is coded in Python, and uses the Django web framework (http://www.djangoproject.com/) and the JavaScript library JQuery (http://jquery.com/).

 You can find more information on Creme on its official website: http://cremecrm.com/ You can ask your questions in our forum: https://www.cremecrm.com/forum/index.php